OpenEvalProject/evals/manuscripts/elife-81067/v2/manuscript.md

 ## Discussion

-In this study, we show that, in non-demented individuals, the predicted brain-age delta is associated with specific AD biomarkers (amyloid-β PET, CSF Aβ42 and CSF pTau) and risk factors (APOE genotype), as well as with unspecific neurodegeneration biomarkers (plasma NfL), and markers of cerebrovascular disease (WMH volume).
+In this study, we show that, in non-demented individuals, the predicted brain-age delta is associated with specific AD biomarkers (amyloid-$\beta$ PET, CSF Aβ42 and CSF pTau) and risk factors (APOE genotype), as well as with unspecific neurodegeneration biomarkers (plasma NfL), and markers of cerebrovascular disease (WMH volume).
 However, our results do not show that variation in cross-sectional brain-age delta was able to capture longitudinal atrophy and, therefore, it is solely a cross-sectional analysis.
 Our results also indicate that there might be sex differences in the development of brain aging trajectories, which must be further characterized.
 Taken together, our findings validate the use of machine learning predicted brain-age delta as a non-invasive biomarker of brain aging, which is associated to AD pathology in non-demented individuals with abnormal levels of biomarkers of AD and axonal injury.
 The capacity of brain-age delta to de detect accelerated aging must be further studied.

 We have studied the associations between brain-age delta and different biomarkers of AD pathology and neurodegeneration in CU individuals.
 We are aware of the complexity of disentangling the effects of aging and pathology in brain aging.
 In this work, we do not aim to disentangle to what extent the brain structural differences are caused by AD pathology (as measured by the biomarkers that we study) or aging.
 Here, we show that an unspecific estimation of biological brain aging, agnostic of the underlying mechanisms is associated with the specific biological process of AD.